tengyaolong2000/SC1015_MiniProj/README.md

 ## SC1015 mini project

 # IMPORTANT!!!
 Paste notebook in https://nbviewer.org/ to see full notebook.
-Some charts only work there and not shown on GitHub since GitHub only show static images.
+Some charts only work there and not shown on GitHub since GitHub only shows static images.

 ## About
 This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence).
 We use the [Stroke Dataset from Kaggle](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset)